-Yerin Seo sets out why KFC’s response to a crisis is her favourite campaign of 2018
+Yerin Seo sets out why KFC’s response to a crisis is her favourite communications campaign of 2018

 What is it?
 A global chicken fast food franchise running out of chicken.
 PR disaster?
 Almost certainly.
 Unless that is you are the KFC comms team!